ethanpartida/MMM-MyStudyLife/README.md

  - A special thanks to:
      1. [Michael Teeuw](https://github.com/MichMich) for creating [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop)     which made this project possible.
      2. [Sam Lewis](https://github.com/SamLewis0602) whose [MMM-Traffic](https://github.com/SamLewis0602/MMM-Traffic) module which I used a guide for much of this projects creation.
      3. [University of Minnesota Anderson Labs](https://cse.umn.edu/andersonlabs) which allowed me create the physcial mirror which this software was written for.
-Both the Taylor Student Project Fund and Anderson Labs free to use equipment were vital in the creation of my project.
+The Taylor Student Project Fund and Anderson Labs were vital in the creation of this project.